adroge/speed/README.md

 4. there was a noticeable delay between the last log line and the point where the command prompt appeared in some cases
 5. all applications ran as 64-bits
 6. manually optimizing code with known optimization was deliberately avoided
+7. in Java, the random object was created once to make it more similar to other languages

 ## Execution Times